Strictification and non-strictification of monoidal categories: Abstract

 \section{Abstract}

-It is a classical result that any monoidal category is monoidally equivalent to a strict one, called its strictification.
-In this paper, we prove that any monoidal category is also mo\-noi\-dally equivalent to a non-strict monoidal category, called its non-strictification.
-Furthermore, we show that these two constructions give the free (non-)strict monoidal category generated by a monoidal category.
+In this survey paper we give account of several approaches to the strictification and non-strictification of monoidal categories, which are constructions that turn a monoidal category into a (non-)strict one monoidally equivalent to the original category, and how they are related to analogous notions in higher categorical structures.
+We first provide explicit, elementary models for the (non-)strictification and show that these two constructions give the free (non-)strict monoidal category generated by a monoidal category.
 Moreover, we prove in detail that these two constructions are part of a pair of free-forgetful 2-adjunctions.
+We later show that these constructions can be recovered from Power's general coherence theorem for 2-monads.
+Lastly we describe another model for the strictification based on right-module endofunctors and provide a detailed, self-contained proof that this is a particular instance of strictification of bicategories via the bicategorical analogue of the Yoneda embedding.